-Clinical Psychologist Dr. Sara Glazer, Psy.D is the expert in using hypnosis and integrative therapy to help people address grief and loss and move forward in their lives.
-Her style of therapy blends mindfulness-based approaches, attachment theory, relational psychoanalysis and self psychology, while integrating hypnosis to help the grief feel manageable.
-Integrating hypnosis and therapy offers an opportunity to process feelings surrounding loss, so individuals feel less overwhelmed and more able to function.
+Clinical Psychologist Dr. Sara Glazer is our expert in using hypnosis and integrative therapy to help people address grief and loss and move forward in their lives.
+She blends mindfulness-based approaches, attachment theory, relational psychoanalysis and self psychology, while integrating hypnosis to help the grief feel manageable.
+Integrating hypnosis and therapy offers an opportunity to process feelings surrounding loss, so clients feel less overwhelmed and more able to function.

 No items found.